Aisling Phelan

 Bio

-Phelan has received support from the Arts Council Ireland, Dublin City Council, and Wicklow County Council, and was awarded the Staff Prize from National College of Art and Design.
+Phelan has received support from the Arts Council Ireland, Dublin City Council, and Wicklow County Council and was awarded the Staff Prize from the National College of Art and Design.
 She holds a BA in Fine Art Media from NCAD and is currently undertaking an MA in Interface Cultures at the University of Art and Design Linz.
-She is co-curator of DATA, founder of the Digital Artists Ireland Discord community, and co-producer of BASE Community Arts Space.
+She is the founder of the Digital Artists Ireland (DAI) Discord community, co-curator of Dublin Art & Technology Association (DATA), and co-producer of BASE Arts Space Dublin.

 Statement